ToshkaDev/vc/README.md

   - Filtering low-quality variants (GATK VariantFiltration)
   - Filtering RNA edit sites (using vcftools and a set of RNA edit sites)
   - Filtering low complexity regions (using SnpSift and a corresponding set of marked low complexity regions)
+  - Filtering common snps (using the 1000 Genomes Project Phase 3 data variant sites and the latest NCBI dbsnp set)

 ## 📦 Inputs